SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Being that the National Park Service uses it for offices and housing, you'll get a "real-life" experience of what it was like living there.

-Fun Fact: When they tested the top secret Battery Townsley 16-inch gun in 1940, the concussions were so strong that they broke windows in San Franciso.
+Fun Fact: When they tested the top secret Battery Townsley 16-inch gun in 1940, the concussions were so strong that they broke windows in San Francisco.

 Rough and rugged is how I describe this area, as many of its trails are very rough and not easy to walk on.
-However, the views can be amazing, such as the path up Montara Mountain, which goes from the flatlands of Highway 1 and 2,000 feet to the top in just 1 mile.
+However, the views can be amazing, including those from the path up Montara Mountain, which rises 2,000 feet from the flatlands of Highway 1 to the top in just 1 mile.

 This massive 4000-acre area is not only a park but also a working ranch with stables and farms, so you might see them as you hike around the area.
 There are horse and bike trails if you want to ride instead of hike.

 Just north of the quaint town of Pacifica, this 100-acre park has something for everyone since it has paths for hikers of all abilities.
-Some hills will give you stunning views of trees and animals and a black sand beach if you just want to stay near the coast.
+Some hills will give you stunning views of trees and animals.
+There is a black sand beach if you just want to stay near the coast.

 I love this park because it is home to the California red-legged frog and the San Francisco garter snake (it is harmless).
 It has lots of information about them, and you can learn about the ecology and how this area is being restored to help them thrive while also enjoying its beauty.